mattvenn/minecraft-pi/traffic/traffic.md

 ## Coloured wool blocks

-Then create the 3 lights with a wool block set to black:
+To change colours of blocks in Minecraft, you can use the `WOOL` block.
+It's a special block that can be set to 16 different colours:

+\ ![wool colours](wool_types.jpg)

+Here's how you could create a black `WOOL` block at the 0, 0, 0 position.

-    mc.setBlock(x, y, z, block.WOOL.id, 15)
+    mc.setBlock(0, 0, 0, block.WOOL.id, 15)

 In this case, you pass an extra parameter (15) to setBlock which sets the wool block to be black.
-Here are all the colours:

-\ ![wool colours](wool_types.jpg)

 ## Loops